datahub-project/datahub/metadata-ingestion/adding-source.md

 #### 10.3 Update constants.ts

 Create new constants in [constants.ts](https://github.com/datahub-project/datahub/blob/master/datahub-web-react/src/app/ingest/source/builder/constants.ts) for the source urn and source name.
-Update SOURCE_URN_TO_LOGO to map your source urn to the newly added logo in the images folder.
-Finally, update SOURCE_TO_SOURCE_URN to map your source name to your source urn for use throughout the frontend.
+Update PLATFORM_URN_TO_LOGO to map your source urn to the newly added logo in the images folder.